geoscixyz/em/content/maxwell1_fundamentals/formative_laws_and_people/faraday.rst

 .. include:: ../../equation_bank/faraday_lenz_time.rst

 Lenz's contribution to Faraday's discovery not only provides the equality in Eq. :eq:`faraday_lenz_time` , but determines the direction of force on free charges in response to changes in an applied magnetic field.
-..
-TODO: Put a link for Lenz's law
-For an elaborated description of Lenz's law.
+For a more complete description see the :doc:`lenz` page.
 By substituting the definition of magnetic flux from Eq. :eq:`magnetic_flux_time` and the definition of electromotive force from Eq. :eq:`electromotive_force_time` into Eq. :eq:`faraday_lenz_time`, we can obtain Faraday's law in integral form according to Eq. :eq:`faradays_law_int_time` .